arisk02/robot-fleet-management-system/docs/contributions/standups/standupContributions-12-7.md

 # 12/7/23 Standup Contributions

 ## Bereket
--Worked on the original error-handling for incorrect or malicious robot IDs such as a string or id that doesn't exist(like a negative number).
+- Worked on the original error-handling for incorrect or malicious robot IDs such as a string or id that doesn't exist(like a negative number).

 ## Ethan
 - worked with team to clean up giithub branches and establish issues earlier on.